Enosh2527/playmax-site/README.md

    ```

 6. Restart the dev server (`npm run dev`).
 Once you log in to the dashboard, click **Connect Google Drive** to authorize the app.
 A folder named **VaultHub Workspace** will be created automatically with Prompts, Scripts, and Links subfolders for storing your uploads.

+### Fixing the `redirect_uri_mismatch` error

+If Google blocks the popup with a `redirect_uri_mismatch` message, it means the current site URL hasn't been registered on the OAuth client.
+Grab the exact origin from your browser's address bar (for example `https://652c1a57ab3a12345--playmax.netlify.app`) and add it to the **Authorized JavaScript origins** list for the Drive OAuth credentials.
+Save the change, wait a few seconds for it to propagate, then try connecting again.

 ## Ready-to-use verification build